 The Ohio divorce courts require couples opting for joint custody of their children to submit a shared parenting plan.
 At least one spouse must file a petition describing how he or she will take responsibility for the kids.
 If both parents show they could make amicable parental decisions as ex-spouses, the court may award joint custody.

-According to the Ohio Administrative Code website, the court reviews the proposed plan and determines if it will work for the children.
+According to the Ohio Revised Code, the court reviews the proposed plan and determines if it will work for the children.
 Some factors considered include how each spouse can maintain a separate residence and provide financial support.
 The age, health and education of each child take precedence over how the plan affects the divorcing couple.

 Splitting time between two parents

 A shared parenting plan generally outlines which days of the week children reside with each parent.
 The schedule may remain unchanged or rotate by week, month or season.
 With ex-spouses’ residences located near each other, children can remain close to their friends, school and extracurricular activities.

 When ex-spouses live farther apart, shared parenting may require a more elaborate schedule.
 The children may reside with one parent during the week and stay with the other during the weekends and holidays.
 Deciding on which dates a parent has custody could, however, require constructive negotiation to come up with a schedule that balances out the holidays.

 If a parent travels extensively or expects to be out of town often, a plan could include splitting custody around a work schedule.
 Children can reside with the parent who travels when he or she remains at home.
 Spouses could reduce their expenses with a shared parenting plan that allows each parent to take care of the kids while the other works or travels.